ssenmosip/mosip-temp-documentation/FRS-Authentication-Services.md

 6. The system also provides UIN token, idType, indication of type of attribute was used for Auth (“pi->age”, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP) and what attribute matched (pi->age, Ad->Address line 1, etc, FAd, Bio, Bio_Type, pin, OTP), reqTime, ver, SHA-256 hash value of MUA code, SHA-256 hash value of MSA code
 7. The system proceeds to execute ‘Notification SMS’ and ‘Notification E-mail’.
 Please refer Git for more details on the type of [**error messages**](/mosip/mosip/blob/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Consolidated%20error%20messages%20V2.1.xlsx).

-**E. Match Name of the individual in the database so that the individual is authenticated**
+**D. Match Name of the individual in the database so that the individual is authenticated**

 The system receives authentication service request with the parameters: id, Con, reqTime, txnId, UA code, API_Version, MUA_Licensekey, MSA_license key, idType, id, Ad, FAd, Bio, Bio_Type, pin, OTP, session key, HMAC Value, signature, namePri, msPri = P (Partial), mtPri= 1 to 100, nameSec, msSec = P (Partial), mtSec= 1 to 100.
 Please refer Git for more details on [**data definition**](/mosip/mosip/tree/master/docs/requirements/Requirements%20Detailing%20References/ID-Authentication/Sprint%209/Data%20Definition)
 1. Validates if the time period between the current time stamp and the request time stamp is <= time period (n - admin config)